 Please note that camping is NOT allowed on the property.
 This includes the islands and sandbars of the Wisconsin River.

 The Pine Island Wildlife Area offers many recreational opportunities:

 - Dog training and trialing

 - Hiking (no designated trail);

-- Hunting (especially noted for geese, ducks, turkeys [Zone 1], squirrels, pheasant [2 p.m. closure rules apply], mourning doves on 16 acres of sunflowers, deer and furbearers;
+- Hunting (especially noted for geese, ducks, turkeys [Zone 1], squirrels, pheasant [12 p.m. closure rules apply], mourning doves, deer and furbearers;

 - Wild edibles/gathering; and